 The maps produced to display the magnetic anomaly data are listed in Section 6.3.
 All data points used for map production are drawn as small black dots (flight lines).
-White dots mark areas of interpolated data.

 5.5.
 Processing of Gamma-Ray Spectrometry Data

 The natural gamma radiation of rocks and soil is mainly generated by the radioelements potassium, uranium, and thorium.
 According to the recommendations of the IAEA (2003), the spectrometry data recorded in the aircraft have to be converted to equivalent ground concentrations of these elements.
 This requires some preparatory procedures regarding spectrometer calibration and a number of data processing steps listed below.